 Alec Gets a Job

-This lesson will help students identify skills that can make someone more employable and how certain skills and education can affect future career opportunities.
+Help students identify skills that can make someone more employable and affect future career opportunities.

 Skilled Trade Pays